Early Symptoms of Pregnancy

 We understand an unexpected pregnancy, or even the concern of one, can be confusing and scary.
 Our counselors at Her Choice Birmingham Women’s Center are available to listen and help you with any emotions you are feeling.
 Counseling sessions are free and confidential.

 Her Choice Birmingham Women’s Center serves the surrounding communities of Birmingham, Alabama helping women facing an unplanned pregnancy, to work through their options.
-We offer free and confidential pregnancy tests, limited ultrasounds, post-abortion recovery, counseling, and parent resources for women in the Birmingham community.
+We offer free and confidential pregnancy tests, limited ultrasounds, counseling, support after abortion, and parent resources for women in the Birmingham area.

 Her Choice Birmingham Women's Center